Aquila Vista is closed until further notice to remove wildfire burned danger trees.

-Aquila Vista is available for overnight group camping by obtaining a special recreation permit.
-This accommodates groups up to 30 people and 20 vehicles.
-The season is mid-May through mid-October.
+Aquila Vista is available for overnight group camping for groups up to 30 people and 20 vehicles.
+The season, when it reopens, will be mid-May through mid-October.

 Amenities include vault restrooms, two group picnic shelters with multiple picnic tables, and metal fire rings.
 There is no running water at Aquila Vista, ensure that you bring plenty of drinking, cooking, and sanitation water.
 There is no firewood at the site or firewood collection allowed, please bring your own firewood if you wish to have a fire.

 Current fire information for the Northwest Oregon District can be found at BLM Fire Restrictions and Closures under the district specific section.

 Groups must enter through a locked gate, the combination should be received in the email receipt.
 The group is responsible for keeping the gate locked at all times.

 There is no cell phone service.
 In case of emergency go to an area where you get cell service and dial 9-1-1.
 There is a payphone on the east side of Glen Avon bridge.